Homework, Reading and Spellings

 Welcome to Class 3

 We learn times tables in a certain order.
 (Please feel free to come in and see our times tables display.)
-Everyone will start with 2s in September and then move up through the chosen order until they reach 'The Moon’.
+Everyone will start with 2s in September and then move up through the chosen order until they reach 'The Moon'.
 Children will be tested each week and will move up or be re-tested.
-Please practice times tables as much as possible - car journeys are a perfect time.
+Please practise times tables as much as possible over the holidays - car journeys are the perfect time.